Hosemans/cgateweb/README.md

  - cbus/write/#1///gettree - result gets published as JSON on cbus/read/#1///tree

 ### Other notes:
-I made this for working with OpenHAB
+I edited the original to work with HomeSeer.
+There are specific notes in the .js scripts.
-It assumes the default cgate ports
+It assumes the default cgate ports.